 - Read the financial statements to validate

 - Review the management reports from previous reviews or audits.

 Specific areas a CPA can focus on are:

 - Fixed assets

 - Contingencies and commitments

 - Revenue and expenses

-Any material misstatements should be disclosed in the report accompanying the financial statements or the CPA may choose to withdraw from the review.
-Because a review engagement is substantially narrower in scope than an audit, the CPA cannot express an opinion on the fairness of the financial statements taken as a whole.
+Any material misstatements will be disclosed in the report accompanying the financial statements or the CPA may choose to withdraw from the review.
+Finally, because a review engagement is substantially narrower in scope than an audit, the CPA cannot express an opinion on the fairness of the financial statements taken as a whole.